Grime music: Revival

 In 2015, Kanye West invited various grime artists to join him on stage at the Brit Awards.
 Following criticism of the performance, Stormzy released "Shut Up", using the 2004 instrumental "Functions on the Low" produced by XTC, a member of Ruff Sqwad.
 The song was a massive hit for Stormzy and helped further popularise grime music.
 Stormzy's performance of the song during the ring walk to Anthony Joshua's Heavyweight boxing match with Dillian Whyte further pushed the song higher up the charts, eventually peaking at number eight on the UK Singles Chart.
 In February 2016, Ministry of Sound and DJ Maximum released a grime compilation entitled Grime Time, which topped the UK compilations chart.

 In May 2016, Skepta's fourth studio album, Konnichiwa, entered the UK Albums Chart at number two.
 The album was awarded the 2016 Mercury Prize, and was later credited for introducing grime to a new generation of fans.
 In January 2017, Wiley released his eleventh studio album Godfather, debuting at number 9 in the charts.

 In February 2017, Stormzy's Gang Signs & Prayer was the first grime album to reach number one on the UK Albums Chart.
 In June, the British Phonographic Industry reported that grime sales had risen over 100% with physical sales growing over 109%, digital sales 51% and streaming up 138%.
 This led to the Official Charts saying grime had "smashed" its way into the mainstream.

+Post-Revival Period

 By 2018, grime's momentum had begun to slow down.
 Grime's rise has been credited for 'opening the door' for competing genres, such as afroswing and UK drill, that had begun to take the limelight.
+With grime musics popularity being supplanted by competing genres, a number of popular artists shifted away from grime, such as Stormzy, AJ Tracey, and Aitch.
+Despite grimes lull in the UK, a newer grime scene began to emerge in Brazil.
 In 2019, Stormzy became the first grime artist to headline Glastonbury Festival.
+In 2024, Flowdan became the first ever grime MC to earn a Grammys award.

+While still no longer in the limelight, the early-mid 2020s would bring grime a new wave of popularity through new social media platforms (such as TikTok).
+A number of producers, such as BexBlu, oakland, wilfred, became prominent on TikTok through their 'mellow grime' refixes of old grime music.
+In addition, DJ's such as DJ AG and Mak10 making use of TikToks live-streaming features to live-stream grime sets, and platforms such as PenGame Rap Battle, gained popularity around this time period.